 - If the claim is against the nominal defendant (because the other road user can’t be identified), you must lodge it within 12 weeks.

-Lodging before your due date generally means early access to medical treatment and rehabilitation, while failing to meet these deadlines usually means claim denial.
+Lodging the notice before your due date generally means early access to medical treatment and rehabilitation, whereas failing to lodge the notice within 9 months of the accident will mean the claim is statute-barred.

-Splatt Lawyers will advise you of the time constraint for your case.
-It’s free to be sure.
+Splatt Lawyers can advise you of your time constraint during a free case review.
 Call 1800 700 125

-What Happens When the Accident Vehicle is Unregistered or Unknown?
+What if the Accident Vehicle is Unregistered or Unknown?

 Benefits and Protections under the CTP Scheme